reymond-group/smilesDrawer/doc/all.md

 <a name="drawText"></a>

-## drawText(x, y, elementName, hydrogens, direction, isTerminal, charge, isotope, attachedPseudoElements)
+## drawText(x, y, elementName, hydrogens, direction, isTerminal, charge, isotope, attachedPseudoElement)
 Draw a text to the canvas.

 **Kind**: global function